Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Assessing survival trajectories of colon cancer patients

-Figure \ref{GLM_vs_GAM_vs_NN} shows the Net Survival functions estimated for different age-period combinations.
+Figure \ref{GLM_vs_GAM_vs_NN} shows the NS functions estimated for different age-period combinations.
 The black line represents the Ederer II non-parametric estimator \cite{ederer1961}, computed through the R package \textit{relsurv} \cite{relsurv}, with associated confidence intervals (dashed black lines).
 The red line is the estimated GLM model, while the blue line is the GAM model.
 Finally, the green line is the Neural Network model with 4 hidden neurons.
-The colored curves were obtained by estimating the survival function for all individuals belonging to each class, and then averaging the results in each time-point.
-Although the non-parametric estimates should not be regarded as the true values of Net Survival, we expect the estimated cure fraction to be as close as possible to where these estimates appear to reach an asymptote.
-The figure shows stronger agreement between the non-parametric estimates and the more flexible models, particularly in the youngest age group, despite it being the least numerous.
-In contrast, the GLM model often fails to fall within the confidence intervals of the non-parametric estimates for most periods in this age class.
-Furthermore, the more flexible models align more closely with the Ederer II estimates during shorter follow-up periods, particularly in the most recent periods, whereas the GLM model tends to exceed the confidence intervals.
-Thus, the more flexible models not only perform better in smaller groups but also adapt more effectively during shorter follow-up periods.
-The opposite is generally true for the GLM model.
+The colored curves were obtained by estimating the survival function for all individuals belonging to each age-period class, and then averaging the results in each time-point.
+Although the non-parametric estimates should not be regarded as the true values of NS, we expect the estimated cure fraction to be as close as possible to the point at which these estimates appear to reach an asymptote.
+Overlaying the model-based estimates on the non-parametric estimates has already been suggested elsewhere \cite{poharperme2016}.
+The figure shows stronger agreement between the non-parametric estimates and the more flexible models.
+In contrast, the GLM model often fails to fall within the confidence intervals of the non-parametric estimates.

-Figure \ref{cure_proportion_comparison} shows the estimated cure proportion by period of diagnosis for each age class, with 95\% confidence intervals computed using bootstrap with $5000$ replicates \cite{efron1987} through the R package \textit{boot} \cite{boot}.
+Figure \ref{cure_proportion_comparison} shows the trends of the estimated cure proportions by period of diagnosis for each age class, with 95\% confidence intervals computed using bootstrap with $5000$ replicates \cite{efron1987} through the R package \textit{boot} \cite{boot}.
 In this figure we notice the different trends between the flexible models and the GLM model.
-The latter model can only fit a linear trend for the cure proportion across periods, while the former models, which consider interactions between the two covariates, allow for a more flexible growth or decline in the predicted cure proportions.
-Furthermore, the two flexible models show greater concordance in their estimates, unlike the standard model, which appears constrained to follow a specific trajectory in its estimates over time.
+The latter model can only fit a linear trend for the cure proportion across periods, while the former models, which consider nonlinear effects and interactions between the two covariates, allow for a more flexible growth or decline in the predicted cure proportions.